Configurations & SettingsVisibility & SEO

 These two settings are independent:

-• A Public post on a portal with indexing on → discoverable on Google
+• A Public board on a portal with indexing on → discoverable on Google

-• A Public post on a portal with indexing off → visible to anyone with the link, but not indexed
+• A Public board on a portal with indexing off → visible to anyone with the link, but not indexed

-• An Internal post on a portal with indexing on → still hidden from non-team members; indexing doesn't expose private content
+• An Internal board on a portal with indexing on → still hidden from non-team members; indexing doesn't expose private content

-• A User Segment post → only visible to matching authenticated users, regardless of SEO settings
+• A Segmented Users board → only visible to matching authenticated users, regardless of SEO settings

-Turning indexing on doesn't expose internal or segment-gated content — but it does make every public page discoverable.
-Review which boards and posts are marked Public before turning indexing on.
+Turning indexing on doesn't expose internal or segment-gated content — but it does make every public board discoverable.
+Review which boards are marked Public before turning indexing on.